For the purpose of Tesco Bank Travel Insurance, the following countries are classed as Europe:

 Yes.
-Although the European Health Insurance Card (EHIC) entitles you to reduced cost, sometimes free, medical treatment when you're travelling in the European Economic Area (countries within the EU plus Iceland, Liechtenstein and Norway), it may not always provide sufficient cover e.g. it will not cover the cost of repatriation.
+The European Health Insurance Card (EHIC) entitles you to reduced cost, sometimes free, medical treatment when you're travelling in the European Economic Area (countries within the EU plus Iceland, Liechtenstein and Norway).
+You may have to contribute to your medical costs and it will not cover all costs, e.g. it will not cover the cost of repatriation to the UK.

-It also does not provide for any other pitfalls you may encounter such as cancellation of your trip, travel delays, lost baggage etc.
+It also does not provide for any other risks you may encounter such as cancellation of your trip, travel delays, lost baggage etc.

 To apply for an EHIC, visit www.ehic.org.uk or pick up an application form at your local Post Office.